Mysterious Back Pain After Car Accident: Facet Joint Injuries

 Facet joints help bind the spinal column together.
 Damage to these tiny joints along the spinal column can cause intense, lingering neck and back pain.

-Because they are so small, facet joints are difficult to spot on a scan — many times, a sufferer’s pain is ignored.
+Because they are so small, facet joints are difficult to spot on a scan, so a sufferer’s pain is often ignored.
 This can leave some injured victims, especially those who are younger, feeling like “it’s all in their head” even though the pain is very real.

 Getting the correct diagnosis, therefore, is vital to quickly treat and alleviate facet joint pain.
 And if the facet joint injuries were caused by a car accident or other serious event, it may be possible to claim compensation for any necessary medical treatment.